trankimtu/Angular-Summary/Directive - ngIf & hidden.md

 # ngIf
 In this example, we will modify the structure of the DOM by adding or removing one DOM element.<br>
-Use ```*``` for structure directive<br>
+Benefit: If we are not going to show large element trees, ```ngIf``` will take it out of the DOM.
+This will save resource Use ```*``` for structure directive<br>
 We will show or hide part of a page depending on some conditions:<br>
 1. Courses array empty will show “No courses yet”<br>